Planets in astrology: Classical planets

 The seven classical planets are those easily seen with the naked eye, and were thus known to ancient astrologers.
-They are the Moon, Mercury, Venus, The Sun, Mars, Jupiter and Saturn.
+They are the Moon, Mercury, Venus, Sun, Mars, Jupiter, and Saturn.
 Sometimes, the Sun and Moon were referred to as "the lights" or the "luminaries".
 Vesta and Uranus can also just be seen with the naked eye, though no ancient culture appears to have taken note of them.
-The Classical planets fit neatly into the theories of Aristotle and Ptolemy, they each are part of a Celestial sphere.
-The order of the Classical planets is determined by the speed.
-The Moon moves the fastest and so she is considered to form the first celestial sphere above earth.
-Everything below the moon is part of the sublunary sphere.
-Mercury moves the second fastest and so he rules the next highest sphere.
-Next is Venus, who takes about 260 days to revolve around the Sun.
+The classical planets fit neatly into the theories of Aristotle and Ptolemy, with each being part of a Celestial sphere.
+The order of the classical planets is determined by the speed.
+The Moon moves the fastest and so is considered to form the first celestial sphere above Earth.
+Everything below the Moon is part of the sublunary sphere.
+Mercury moves the second fastest and so rules the next highest sphere.
+Next is Venus, which takes about 260 days to revolve around the Sun.
 Following that is the Sun, then Mars, Jupiter and Saturn.

 The astrological descriptions attached to the seven classical planets have been preserved since ancient times.
 Astrologers call the seven classical planets "the seven personal and social planets", because they are said to represent the basic human drives of every individual.
 The personal planets are the Sun, Moon, Mercury, Venus and Mars.
 The social or transpersonal planets are Jupiter and Saturn.
 Jupiter and Saturn are often called the first of the "transpersonal" or "transcendent" planets as they represent a transition from the inner personal planets to the outer modern, impersonal planets.
 The following is a list of the planets and their associated characteristics.